alabenhamouda/ubuntu-config/README.md

 # Terminal styling
 Use this [github repo](https://github.com/Mayccoll/Gogh) to add themes to gnome terminal <br />
-Current profile: A. Atom and increase font size to 14
+Current profile: Azu and increase font size to 16